IFT Notes for Level I CFA® Program

 ||Greater price volatility

-7. Special Considerations of High-Yield, Sovereign, and Non-Sovereign Credit Analysis
+7. High-Yield, Sovereign, and Non-Sovereign Credit Analysis

 What is important from a credit analyst and an investor’s perspective when investing in corporate bonds: to choose high-quality, investment-grade bonds.
 Can the same credit analysis principles we have seen so far be applied to evaluate other credit-risky bonds as well?
 Yes, to an extent, but there are differences.
 We look at three market segments: high-yield corporate bonds, sovereign bonds, and municipal bonds.